danielkza/sublime-text-rpm/README.md

-RPM packaging files for Sublime Text
+# RPM packaging files for Sublime Text
+## Suitable for RPM based Linux such as Fedora, RedHat & CentOS

 Main files are installed in /opt/sublime-text.
 Icons are moved to their correct place at /usr/share/icons, and a desktop file is included in /usr/share/applications.